bcorfman/ryestart/README.md

-# ryestart
+# ultraviolet

-My opinionated [Cookiecutter] template for beginning a Python application with Rye dependency management and other modern tooling.
+My opinionated [Cookiecutter] template for beginning a Python application with Uv dependency management and other modern tooling.

-To be clear, this template is **NOT** for Python libraries.

 _____
 ## Features

-* [Rye] and pyproject.toml for managing packages and virtualenvs.
-Rye also [downloads and installs Python versions automatically](https://rye-up.com/guide/commands/pin/) if needed, so you don't have to.
+* [Uv] and pyproject.toml for managing packages and virtualenvs.
+Uv also [downloads and installs Python versions automatically](https://docs.astral.sh/uv/#python-management) if needed, so you don't have to.
 * A Makefile for handling project tasks.
 (Noah Gift on [Why You Would Want a Makefile in Your Python Project](https://www.youtube.com/watch?v=Kvxaj6pHeVA&t=624s).)
-* Batteries included: [ipython], [pytest], and [pytest-cov] installed as development dependencies.
+* Batteries included: [ipython] installed as a Uv tool, and [pytest], and [pytest-cov] installed as development dependencies.
 * A set of VSCode files (`extensions.json`, `launch.json` and `settings.json`) that will configure debug mode, Pytest execution, auto format/lint on save (via EmeraldWalk's [Run on Save]), plus other Makefile tasks within the sidebar (via Carlos A. Gomes' [Make support and task provider].)
 * A GitHub repo will be set up for your project automatically, with the initial code pushed into it.